JKorf/Binance.Net/README.md

 ```

 Unsubscribing from socket endpoints:
-Public socket endpoints can be unsubscribed by using the `BinanceClient.UnsubscribeFromStream` method in combination with the stream ID received from subscribing:
+Public socket endpoints can be unsubscribed by using the `client.UnsubscribeFromStream` method in combination with the stream ID received from subscribing:
 ```C#
 using(var client = new BinanceSocketClient())
 {